khakhalin/notes/neuro/ene_001_practica.md

 **How to use Piazza**
 * Unregister Joshua and show from the beginning how it looks when someone is registered.
+* Sorting using tags, finding the most recent post
-* Post stuff, add a pic, ask a question, receive responses
+* Post follow-ups, add a pic, ask a question, receive responses
+* Posting new questions
-* How to change email preferences.
+* How to change email preferences

 **How to read a paper**
 * First, give a home assignment to figure out a structure of a paper